Speak with our Summit Experts 24/7

 • Avoiding alcohol before and during the climb

-Professional operators monitor hydration closely.
+Therefore, professional operators monitor hydration closely.

 8. Ethical Operators Are Often Safer Operators

-KPAP verification indicates structured operations and accountability.
+Moreover, KPAP verification indicates structured operations and accountability.

 KPAP vs Non-KPAP Guide